keshav-c/Tic-Tac-Toe/README.md

 - If a player marks a complete row, column or diagonal, they win.
 - The game ends in a tie, if there is no space left on the grid, without anyone having won.

+## Running the tests

+From the project root directory, run

+    rspec

+or

+    rspec --format doc

 ## Instructions to run the program